50 Mesmerizing Attractions in the Southwest

 Location: Zion National Park (just outside of Springdale, Utah)

 24. Sandia Peak Tramway

 The towering Sandia mountains (highest peak is Sandia Crest at 10, 678 ft) provide a striking backdrop to the relaxed Southwestern desert city of Albuquerque.
 Sandia translates into “watermelon” in Spanish, and thus, it is believed that the name for this grand mountain range came from the brilliant reddish glow that appears over the mountains at sunset.
-The best way to take in a beautiful Albuquerque sunset is via the Sandia Peak Tramway, an enclosed gondola ride that will take you up to a picturesque viewpoint at an altitude of over 10,378 feet.
+The best way to take in a beautiful Albuquerque sunset is via the Sandia Peak Tramway.
+This popular enclosed gondola ride travels up to a picturesque viewpoint at an altitude of over 10,378 feet.
 At 2.7 miles in length, it’s the longest tram ride in the US.

 From here, you can hike several trails, dine at a mountainside restaurant, or simply relax, take in the sunset and enjoy the ride down.
 New Mexico has been appropriately nicknamed “the Land of Enchantment” and gazing out upon all the uninterrupted nature below sure is an enchanting desert experience.
 If you are in the vicinity, it’s worth a ride for the spectacular panoramic view of the Rio Grande Valley.